bioimagebook/bioimagebook.github.io/chapters/1-concepts/6-files/python.md

 Finally, [Napari](https://napari.org) isn't an image reading library either; rather, it's a fantastic open-source, extensible, multidimensional image viewer for Python.

-Napari can bring everything together - working with dask arrays and reading images with plugins, such as [napari-aicsimageio](https://github.com/AllenCellModeling/napari-aicsimageio) and [napari-lazy-openslide](https://github.com/manzt/napari-lazy-openslide).
+Napari can bring everything together - working with dask arrays and reading images with plugins, such as [napari-lazy-openslide](https://github.com/manzt/napari-lazy-openslide).